YvonneLipLim/Udacity-Basic-Python-Coding/README.md

 <br><br>

 <h3>A Beginner's Guide to Basic Python</h3>
 <p>Tired of flipping through countless cheat sheets?
-This comprehensive Basic Python Mindmap Cheat Sheet is designed to make it quick and easy to find the right SQL commands in 5 major categories depending on their functionality:
+This comprehensive Basic Python Mindmap Cheat Sheet is designed to make it quick and easy to find the right Python functionsls in 5 major categories depending on their functionality:
 <ul>
 <li>Basic</li>
 <li>Operators</li>